sanowl/SEED-Story-Multimodal-Long-Story-Generation-with-Large-Language-Models/README.md

 ## Training

-The model is trained end-to-end, including fine-tuning of the ViT layers.
-AdamW optimizer is used with weight decay for regularization.
+The model is trained end-to-end using JAX/Flax.
+AdamW optimizer from Optax is used with weight decay for regularization.

 ## Implementation Details

-1. ViT Fine-tuning: The last 4 layers of the ViT model are set to be trainable.
+1. ViT Fine-tuning: Uses the Flax version of the ViT model.
 2. Positional Encodings: Added to queries in the QFormer for sequence awareness.
 3. Group Normalization: Replaces Layer Normalization for better batch independence.
 4. Layer Scale: Improves training stability in deep networks.
+5. JAX/Flax: Utilizes JAX's automatic differentiation and JIT compilation for improved performance.

 ## Future Work

-- Integration with a TensorFlow-compatible image generation model (e.g., SDXL equivalent)
+- Integration with a JAX-compatible image generation model
 - Hyperparameter tuning for optimal performance
 - Extensive evaluation on diverse datasets
+- Exploration of JAX-specific optimizations for further performance improvements

 ## Acknowledgements